jyztintan/tp/docs/UserGuide.md

   - If any of the formats are violated, you will receive an error message detailing the fields with invalid formats.
   - For example, if name, phone and tag fields are in incorrect format, you will receive 3 error messages as shown.
   - ![Error parsing fields](parsing_errors)
-- You may input the parameters in any order (e.g. if the command specifies `n/NAME a/ADDRESS`, `a/ADDRESS n/NAME` is also acceptable).
 - You may not have duplicate persons with the same name in realodex.
   - If you try to add duplicate persons, you will get the error message "This client already exists in Realodex".
   ![duplicate person](duplicate_person_error.png)